-In most cases, students arrange for internships on their own.
+Where do I go to set up an internship?In most cases, students arrange for internships on their own.

-On-campus sources for information and arrangements are the Off Campus College, which has listings for local internships; and the Fleishman Center for Career and Professional Development, which offers guided help on opportunities and also has postings for internships in all fields locally and elsewhere.
-The Pre-health advisor in Academic Advising has a list that is especially useful for pre-health students.
+The on-campus source for information and arrangements is the Fleishman Center for Career and Professional Development, which offers guided help on opportunities and also has postings for internships in all fields locally and elsewhere.Most Useful!
+The following site contains an extensive collection of links to numerous biology summer internships.